marrisp/used_cars/README.md

 # Data Preparation

 In addition to outlier cleaning from the data understanding process, converted categorical data into numeric values using the label encoder instead of OneHotEncoder.
 Once categorical data was enumerated, an additional data type conversion of odometer and year to int64 was completed.

+Removed NaN rows, also removed the rows for fuel, transmission, condition having the value as 'other'.

 The new, clean data was placed into a new dataframe called "cleansed_copy_df" and inspected for correctness.